 It’s unbelievable, isn’t it, when the one that was thought to be gone is brought back to life.
 Anna does not remain frozen Ralph survives the volcano, WALL-E is restored.
 Love inspired their act of ultimate sacrifice, and love restores them Elsa brings Anna back to life.
 Vanellope von Schweetz (or “The Glitch”) races to Ralph’s rescue.
 EVE rebuilds WALL-E. God the Father resurrects Jesus the Son.

 God’s act of love in the person of Jesus has inspired Christians to sacrificial acts of love ever since.
 It’s the promise of resurrection, that no matter how dark it gets, love has the power to light the night.
 Love has the power to save the lost.
 Love has the power to redeem us.

-We have been stuck in one long, dark Holy Saturday this past year.
+We have been stuck in one long, dark Holy Saturday these past two years.
 But resurrection is coming.
 The hope of Christ promises it.

 (Re)Turn to Faith

 Before wanderings and doubts of adulthood settled in, I stood in line to receive communion with my mom on Easter.
 The woman guitarist at the country church we attended sang, “Just as I am, without one plea, but that thy blood was shed for me, and that thou bid’st me come to thee, O Lamb of God, I come, I come.”